MicrosoftDocs/learn/learn-pr/azure/hunt-threats-sentinel/includes/3-query-management-creation.md

 The repo contains folders with contributed content for several areas of Azure Sentinel functionality, including hunting queries.
 You can use the code from these queries to create custom queries in your Azure Sentinel workspace.

-Choose the best response for each of the following questions.
+Choose the best response for the following question.
 Then select **Check your answers**.